lucianboatright/CV/README.md

 I have experience in the listed languages but have the ability to pick up new languages quickly from a refined process of reflective learning.
 As a developer I understand many of the core tenants of good programing such as TDD, OOP and DDD and have an understanding of many principle frameworks like the MVC and OAuth2.

 Programing Languages and Frameworks
-Ruby - Ruby-Rails - Python - Java-script - Node.js - React.js - Jquery - CSS - HTML
+Ruby - Ruby-Rails - Python - Java-script - Node.js - React.js - Native - Jquery - CSS - HTML - SQL
 Test Languages
 Rspec - Capybara - Jest - Cypress - Sinatra - experience building test framework for Java-script
+Additional
+Twilio - TravisCI - Faunadb - Expo - Express

 <!-- ##### Planning and Organising